 Google’s Corporate Vision and Corporate Mission – Recommendations

-It is recommended that Google modify its corporate vision and mission statements to reflect the wide variety of products that the company currently offers, considering new and planned future products.
-The company’s vision and mission remain the same in spite of changes in the product mix.
+A recommendation is to modify Google’s corporate vision and mission statements to reflect the wide variety of products that the company currently offers, considering new and planned future products.
+The company’s vision and mission have remained the same in spite of changes in the product mix.
 Thus, the adjustment should reflect the current diversity of Google’s products.
 Also, ideally, the corporate vision should depict the future condition of the company, with consideration for its diversified business.
 In relation, the corporate mission should indicate the company’s aims in terms of such diversification of business operations.

 - Alphabet Inc. – Form 10-K.